SumaSoft-Assignment/Snappea/README.md

      rake db:migrate

-     rke db:seed
+     rake db:seed
  ```

 ## Note
-You can use Chrome Rest Console/Postman to run and check the output of api.
+1. You can use Chrome Rest Console/Postman to run and check the output of api.

+2. API_KEY will be the user's guid which need to provide in header part to call any api.
+   For each user API KEY will be different.

 ### API Document
 1. Get list of restaurants for valid client